 - Animal Production: feed/forage, grazing management, range improvement

 - Farm Business Management: budgets/cost and returns, new enterprise development

-- Conduct a partial budget analysis by creating enterprise budgets for NWSG establishment and grazing exotic and NWSG pastures;
+(1) Conduct a profitability analysis by creating enterprise budgets for establishment of NWSG and maintenance of grazing in bermudagrass and NWSG pastures;

-- Characterize response of Dickcissels (Spiza americana) to NWSG conversion by quantifying nest density, daily nest survival rates, and number of fledglings produced per nest among grazing systems.
+(2) Characterize response of Dickcissels (Spiza americana) to NWSG conversion by measuring daily nest survival rates and number of fledglings produced per nest in both systems.
 I will focus on Dickcissels because they are common in Mississippi, their populations are declining, and they are a suitable model organism for grassland avifauna in general because they are obligate grassland nesters;

-- Use sensitivity analyses on costs and cattle weight gain parameters to identify effective targets for cost-share or subsidies to make NWSG conversion viable.
+(5) Use sensitivity analyses on costs and cattle weight gain parameters to identify the most effective target for cost-share or subsidies to make NWSG conversion viable.